yalmip/yalmip.github.io/yalmip/solvers/bnb.md

   nav: "solvers"
 ---

-Built-in mixed-integer solver forconvex problems.
+Built-in mixed-integer solver for convex problems.

-!YALMIP
+### YALMIP
 BNB is invoked using `sdpsettings('solver','bnb')`.

 Available options : see `help bnb` in MATLAB